Italy

 A travel hack I often use is to open google maps in a specific location.
 Then I look for accommodations marked on the map and contact the establishment directly.

-I’ve found some great places this way that aren’t on Booking, which is my go-to option for accommodation in many other places in Europe.
+I’ve found some great places this way that aren’t on Booking, which is my often go-to option for accommodation in many other places in Europe.

 Make Walking & Hiking A Must Do